Skip to main content

 Adequate Hydration

-Keeping yourself well-hydrated is a key factor in facilitating your body’s detoxification process, although many people rarely consume adequate amounts.
-Water helps flush out toxins and can expedite the removal of THC by-products.
-It’s recommended to avoid beverages that might cause dehydration, like alcohol and high-caffeine drinks, and instead ensure you’re drinking the recommended water intake amount for your height and weight.
+Keeping yourself well-hydrated is a factor in facilitating your body’s detoxification process, although many people rarely consume adequate amounts.
+Water is needed to flush out toxins and this includes THC by-products.

 Regular Exercise